Mallikarjun29/BioSight/client-side/readme.md

 # BioSight - Biological Image Classification and Organization

 ## Overview

 BioSight is a web application built with FastAPI that allows users to upload biological images, automatically classify them using a pre-trained machine learning model (likely PyTorch-based), and organize the images into folders based on their predicted class.
 Users can register, log in, manage their uploaded images, correct classifications, and download the organized dataset.
+The application also includes integrated monitoring using Prometheus and Grafana.

 ## Features